What is acupuncture?

 What are meridians or channels?

 "Meridian" is the original term used for certain pathways in the body when acupuncture was first introduced to the west.
-I prefer the term "channel", as it is more accurate and descriptive of the anatomy we are discussing.
-Acupuncture channels are pathways that extend from the hands, head, and feet to the internal organs of the body.
-These pathways are not to be confused with nerves or bloodvessels, although the channels do tend to correspond with the pathways and branches of major blood vessels.
-The channels are located in the fasciae, or connective tissue around your muscles, tendons, and bones.
-This tissue is fluid filled and rich in collagen, which has special conductive properties under the right conditions.
-Needling of points along these channels can alter patterns of blood flow, release tight muscles, and up-regulate or down-regulate nerve impulses to and from the area.
+It implies an invisible line on a map to the Western mind.
+The term "channel", is preferred today as it more accurately describes the bio-electric pathways that actually exist between cells and more compex body stuctures.
+Acupuncture Channels appear in the most primitive stages of embryonic development, and develop more complex branches as the organs, bones, brain, and other structures fully develop.
+They generally begin on the hands, head, and feet and pass through one or more internal organs.
+Channels should not to be confused with nerves or bloodvessels, although the channels do tend to correspond with the pathways and branches of major nerves and blood vessels.
+Channels can be thought to lie in the fasciae or connective tissue around your muscles, tendons, and bones.
+This tissue is fluid filled and rich in collagen, which has special bio-electricity conductive properties under the right conditions, and can be stimulated to provoke a powerful healing and pain-relieving response.